 Any time you’re working on a new offer, you need to ask yourself what part of the funnel it targets and if it makes sense to focus on it at that stage.
 If you do that, you’re much more likely to build lasting customer relationships and effective campaigns.

-The Four Pillars of Digital Marketing – Conclusion
+The 4 Pillars of Digital Marketing – Conclusion

 Let’s recap what the four pillars of digital marketing are before wrapping up:

-2. The offer: This pillar is all about offering real value to customers through the campaigns that you launch, instead of focusing only on discounts and sales.
+- The offer: This pillar is about offering customers real value through the campaigns you launch instead of focusing only on discounts and sales.

-3. The creative: The copy and images that you use for your ads can have a significant impact on their success, so it’s essential that you test multiple approaches.
+- The creative: The copy and images you use for your ads can significantly impact their success, so it’s essential that you test multiple approaches.

-4. The process: Customers all go through their own journeys, and if you know what that process looks like, then you’ll understand how to target them at the right stage in their journey.
+- The process: Customers all go through their own journeys, and if you know what that process looks like, you’ll understand how to target them at the right stage in their journey.

 Do you have any questions about the four pillars of digital marketing?
 Contact us, we would be happy to chat.